q3769/chunk4j/README.md

 to gather all the originally chopped chunks in order to be stitched and restored back to the original data blob.

 As the API user, though, you don't need to be concerned about the intricacies of the `Chunk`; it suffices to know that `Chunk` is a `Serializable` POJO with an upper byte size capacity.
-Instead, by working with `Chopper` and `Stitcher`, you can remain focused on your own original data, and leave the rest to the chunk4j API.
+Mainly by working with `Chopper` and `Stitcher`, you can remain focused on your own original data, and leave the rest to the chunk4j API.

 ```